 Novice riders may want to join a group that wants to ride at a slower pace.
 There are a lot of people with bagger bikes who choose these groups.
 Feeling pressured and guilt by not wanting to ride at a speed faster than you’re comfortable with remains a heavy burden to carry for many.
 So join a group of like-minded individuals.

 TIP: Loud pipes save lives!
 Consider custom exhausts or a loud bike.
 Many experienced riders are keen on the idea that a car can hear and not just see you show your dominance and presence in road traffic.
 Obviously, a helmet's hearing protection may need to be supplemented for all riders in the group to avoid hearing damage or loss.
 Moreover, riders with extremely loud pipes like race pipes or open mufflers may wish to stay in the rear to avoid rumbling and jolting the rest of the riding formation.
 So if you have open pipes or a race muffler, consider riding at the far back of the riding group.

 Most Of All, Preparation, And Planning Remain Key.

 An ounce of prevention is worth a pound of cure.
 Motorcycle accidents, especially in formations, can quickly result in a life-altering event that affects everyone in the rider's life.
 Proper motorcycle group riding protocol dictates all riders respect certain customs and protocols.
 So make sure and prepare at that tailgate safety meeting and to go back over the basics often.
 Moreover, riders should show up ready to ride with no mechanical or bodily impediments.

 Clear your bowels and top off your motorcycle tank and stomach tank.
-Make sure and eat a nutritious mean beforehand.
+Make sure and eat a nutritious meal beforehand.
 And make sure to drink a lot of water!
-Staying hydrated is one way your brain stays healthy.
+Staying hydrated is one way your brain remains healthy.